SimplrJS/action-emitter/README.md

 ```

 ## `addListener(actionClass, callback): EventSubscription`
 Register a specific callback to be called on a particular action event.
-A token is returned that can be used to remove the listener.
+A subscription is returned that can be called to remove the listener.

 ### Arguments
 | Argument      | Type                        | Description                 |